sonjagigovic/BMEN509/README.md

 # BMEN509
-BMEN 501 - An Introduction to Biomedical Imaging and Applications: Assignment 1
+BMEN 509 - An Introduction to Biomedical Imaging and Applications: Assignment 1 Sonja Gigovic